PacktPublishing/Implementing-DevOps-on-AWS/README.md

        aws-availability-zones = "us-east-1b,us-east-1c"

 ### Software requirements:
-The practical examples found in this book involve the use of AWS resources, thus an AWS account would be required.
+The practical examples found in this book involve the use of AWS resources, thus an AWS account will be required.

+The client-side tools used in the examples, such as the AWS CLI and Terraform, are supported on most common operating systems (Linux/Windows/Mac OS).

+Here is the list of softwares used in the book:

        * CloudFormation         : https://aws.amazon.com/cloudformation/
        * Terraform              : https://www.terraform.io/